AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 It is worth noting, though, that different header schemes can be used in each level of nesting.
 This means that if, say, dapp-chains need larger headers than simplex-chains, then there isn't a negative effect on the capacity of the simplex (i.e., the level(s) beneath).

 This effect is not unique to UT, though.
-In general, any system of sharding is also affected in this manner: when the headers of a child-chain are included in the parent-chain's blocks.
+In general, any system of sharding is also affected in this manner when the headers of a child-chain are included in the parent-chain's blocks.

 Practically, this effect means that a decrease to the size of headers has *increasing* marginal benefit.
 Compared to $O(c)$ blockchains (e.g., Bitcoin), efficient header schemes are far more important for UT and sharded blockchain networks.